rehierl/abstract-properties/13-x-document-trees/13-5-document-order/1-3-tag-based-borders.md

 As a matter of simplification, and since a start-tag is located inside of a node's scope, the end-tag of a node will be visualized as the last element within a scope.
-However, one must keep in mind that an end-tag does still not represent any node.
+However, one must keep in mind that an end-tag does not correspond with any node.